 The Broodle Griffon is an adorable mixture of the Brussels Griffon and the Poodle, both of which are intelligent and playful dogs that make great pets.

-In fact, it is safe to say that the Broodle Griffon fares better in terms of strength and temperament, and has a more well-rounded personality.
+It is safe to say that the Broodle Griffon fares better in terms of strength and temperament, and has a more well-rounded personality.

 As is common with most tiny dogs, the Broodle Griffon will enjoy nothing more than to be sitting comfortably on your lap.